rmndkyl/MandaNode/Eclipse/README.md

 ## Done!

-Enjoy working with Eclipse and be sure to subscribe to [Layer Airdrop](https://t.me/layerairdrop)!
+Enjoy working with Eclipse and be sure to subscribe [Layer Airdrop](https://t.me/layerairdrop)!